Followers

 Anglia Water - bloody cheek!

-They are all at it now, but Northern Ireland water authorities have the most to answer for.
+They are all at it now, but Northern Ireland water authorities have the most to answer for and Lough Neagh, the largest body of fresh water in Northern Ireland has been declared toxic, as poisonous blue-green algae blooms have become the new norm.

 N.B.